Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Odds-Ratios (ROR)

-$\qquad ROR(Y;w)$ can be estimated nonparametrically by substituting nonparametric estimators into the eight components of $ROR(Y;w)$.
-Although this is theoretically straightforward, as in for $RR(w)$, it is not what practitioners would do.
-Instead, we apply (multinomial) logistic regression next.
+$\qquad ROR(Y;w)$ can be estimated nonparametrically by substituting sample analogs into the components of $ROR(Y;w)$.
+However, as was the case for DD and $RR(w)$, this is not what practitioners would do.
+Instead, we apply logistic regression next.